 Lower the risk of developing diabetes while improving your health

 If you have been diagnosed with prediabetes, you have a serious condition.
-Many people with prediabetes who don’t change their lifestyle will develop type 2 diabetes within 5 years.
+Many people with prediabetes who don’t change their lifestyle may develop type 2 diabetes within 5 years.

 Type 2 diabetes can lead to serious health issues such as: